 - Presentations (PowerPoint)

-- Create, format, and prepare a variety of presentations for different target audiences
+- Create, format, and prepare a variety of presentations for different target audiences or situations.

 - Use graphics, charts, and various slide show effects.

 - Accomplish Web search tasks using a Web browser application and available search engine tools.